dockur/macos/readme.md

 * ### Is this project legal?

   Yes, this project contains only open-source code and does not distribute any copyrighted material.
+Neither does it try to circumvent any copyright protection measures.
 So under all applicable laws, this project will be considered legal.

+  However, by installing Apple's macOS, you must accept their end-user license agreement, which does not permit installation on non-official hardware.
+So only run this container on hardware sold by Apple, as any other use will be a violation of their terms and conditions.

  ## Acknowledgements